CapsAdmin/NattLua/README.md

 # Unions

-A Union is a type separated by the bor operator `|` these are often used in uncertain conditions.
+A Union is a type separated by `|` these are often used in uncertain conditions.

 For example this case: